 A URL is a web address, the string of letters and/or numbers (usually starting with http or https) that lead you to a website.
 The letters after the final period refer to the website's Top-Level Domain (TLD) and is called a domain suffix (examples are .com or .org).
-These can tell you what the website is for, or who put it together, and help you decide if a website is reliable enough to use in your research.

 What is it?
 One of the most common domain suffixes, .com signals a Commercial website.
 This is usually a website for a business or service, and its main objective is sales; many news websites are also .com sites.

 Should I use it?
 Many news and company websites are .com sites.
 If your goal is to find news information or information on a company, these are your go-to domains.
 As with any website, be sure to analyze it carefully for bias and inaccuracies.

 What is it?
 Websites ending in .org are Organization websites, usually for member organizations or nonprofits.